Institut for Plante- og Miljøvidenskab > Ansatte

 Thorvaldsensvej 40, 1871 Frb.
 C

-Personally I am interested in forskolin, a labdane type diterpenoid produced from the ayurvedic plant Coleus forskohlii, and I am engaged into the discovery of the complete pathway of this metabolite.
+Personally I am interested in forskolin, a labdane type diterpenoid produced from the ayurvedic plant Coleus forskohlii, and I have been engaged into the discovery of the complete pathway of this metabolite.
 The pharmaceutical properties of forskolin are attributed to its ability to increase intracellular cAMP levels which then assist in the relaxation of human blood and respiratory vessels.
-In nature, forskolin is produced in the roots of Coleus forskohlii, but until now the precise biosynthetic pathway and production site of forskolin was unknown.
+In nature, forskolin is produced in the roots of Coleus forskohlii, but until recently the precise biosynthetic pathway and production site of forskolin were unknown.

-Currently we have already showed that the first two steps of the biosynthesis of forskolin are active in Coleus forskohlii root cork cells.
-The specific type of cells is harbouring cytosolic oil bodies (OBs) where forskolin and other bioactive terpenoids are stored.
+Elucidation of the biosynthetic pathway of forskolin became possible using Next Generation Sequencing (NGS) generated transcriptomes and targeted metabolomics.
+The genes involved in forskolin biosynthesis are mainly expressed in Coleus forskohlii root cork cells.
+The specific type of cells is harboring cytosolic oil bodies (OBs) where forskolin and other bioactive terpenoids are stored.
 Chemical analysis of these root oil bodies revealed that they have the capacity to store an array of terpenoids, including forskolin and its biosynthetic precursor, manoyl oxide.
 This indicates a unique and novel function for these lipophilic intracellular compartments.